 Everyone loves art.
 I love art.
 Art is everywhere in town, but walking through all the top 5 art galleries is a marathon challenge.
 One requires energy, good legs, stamina, strategies, time, strong desire, and passion…

 Part 1 – #10-6 My Top 10 Classical Art Galleries (1)

 #5 Musée d’Orsay, Paris, France

 The Musée d’Orsay was originally a train station on the waterfront of Seine and it has a great collection of artworks, mainly from paint masters Paul Cézanne, Claude Monet, Édouard Manet, Vincent van Gogh, Pierre-Auguste Renoir, and more.
-I would have put MO a lower ranking has it not, together with Musée de l’Orangerie, lifted its ban on “photography in the galleries” last year – which is an exciting news worth celebrating!
+I would have put MO a lower-ranking has it not, together with Musée de l’Orangerie, lifted its ban on “photography in the galleries” last year – which is exciting news worth celebrating!
 Even better, selfie sticks remained in the ban.

 Artwork(s) for the day: French impressionist Renoir’s “Bal du moulin de la Galette” – The “Moulin de la Galette”, which means a pastry mill, actually still standing in Montmartre in Paris!
 Millet’s “The Gleaners” is my second pick.

 (More: Paris, Voici Le Mois de Mai!)

 #4 The Vatican Museums, Vatican City, Vatican